arts/culture is about people’s stories

 We look to cooperate and engage with other Auckland City Centre organisations having similar objectives.

 Our aim is to continually work to improve the liveability and quality of the city centre.

 The Way We Work

 The CCRG will engage with city centre residents, by all means available, including all our social media channels below and Newsletters to ensure

-that their voice is heard on city centre matters related to the public realm.
+that their voice is heard on city centre matters.

 Pedestrians, cyclists and Public transport, must have priority over private transport in all transport related projects in, and around, the city centre

 Our primary focus is to support the integrity of the City Centre Masterplan as the primary delivery model for all city centre projects, including various forms of transport that favour environmentally friendly options.The CCRG expects that all private use of public street space should come at a cost to the user with that revenue spent dedicated to improving the public realm.

 PARKS, COMMUNITY & LIFESTYLE

 Public Spaces, in all their forms, are precious assets that improve everyone’s lifestyle and must be maintained, enhanced, and increased.
 The city centre does not have enough open space, so if any existing public space needs to be modified, for whatever reason, the outcome must be a better public space option for residents.

 ENVIRONMENTAL MANAGEMENT and REGULATION

 Residents are entitled to a healthy City Centre environment